8.3 Neurons and Neuroglia

 Neurons in Nervous Tissues

-The in the and consists of gray matter and white matter. contains mainly non-myelinated structures, including the cell bodies and dendrites of neurons.
+The nervous tissue in the brain and spinal cord consists of gray matter and white matter.
+Gray matter contains mainly non-myelinated structures, including the cell bodies and dendrites of neurons.
 It is gray only in cadavers.
-Living gray matter is actually more pink than gray (see Figure 8.3.3) consists mainly of axons covered with a , which gives them their white colour.
-White matter also makes up the of the .
-Nerves consist of long bundles of myelinated that extend to muscles, organs, or glands throughout the body.
+Living gray matter is actually more pink than gray (see Figure 8.3.3) White matter consists mainly of axons covered with a myelin sheath, which gives them their white colour.
+White matter also makes up the nerves of the peripheral nervous system.
+Nerves consist of long bundles of myelinated axons that extend to muscles, organs, or glands throughout the body.
 The axons in each nerve are bundled together like wires in a cable.
 Axons in nerves may be more than a metre long in an adult.
 The longest nerve runs from the base of the spine to the toes.

 White and Gray Matter